kekeniker/spa/README.md

 ## License

-Copyright 2020 KeisukeYamashita. marco is released under the Apache License 2.0.
+Copyright 2020 KeisukeYamashita.
+SPA is released under the Apache License 2.0.